sebdah/flipd/README.md

 ### Dependencies

-The dependencies are maintained via git submodules in the `vendor` folder.
-To fetch all dependencies, run
+The dependencies are maintained via [go dep](https://github.com/golang/dep).
+To get all the dependencies, run

-    git submodule update --init --recursive

-We are using [vendetta](https://github.com/dpw/vendetta) for maintaining the dependencies.
-Use it like this:

- - `vendetta` - Vendorize your new dependencies
- - `vendetta -p` - Remove unused dependencies
- - `vendetta -u` - Upgrade dependencies
+	dep ensure

 ### Running tests